Information for Authors

 - If you have inadvertently created multiple PINs in the same subdomain, you can associate all PINs with the same ORCID.

 Submitted papers must be written in good understandable English.
 It is not the job of reviewers, associate editors or editor-in-chief to correct English spelling and grammar, and poorly written papers stand a much lower chance of being accepted.
 Authors wishing for assistance in this regard may consider using the IEEE proof editing service (fee based).

 The submitted paper is submitted as a PDF file for review.
-There is no format or template requirement and you may use any tool at all (LaTeX, Word etc.) to prepare the PDF file.
+Magazine templates are available in the format of Latex and Word at IEEE Template Selector (https://template-selector.ieee.org/secure/templateSelector/publicationType).
 You might like to use the IEEE PDF checker to ensure that your file is compliant, and some hints on creating compliant PDF files using LaTeX.
-The IEEE Author Digital Tool Box has many helpful links including tools for correct reference formats.
+The IEEE Author Center has many helpful links including tools for correct reference formats.